dmawer13/p5.js-Moire-Project/README.md

 # p5.js Moire Project

-This project involves the creation of a number of p5.js sketches that produce [moire effects](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern).
+This project involves the creation of a number of p5.js sketches that produce [moire effects](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern) and random dot patterns.

 ## System overview